savanovic-essex/ncsc/README.md

 ## Testing
 In the screenshot below, you can see the outcome of running all five test suites, as well as their seven tests.
-We decided to test some basic functionalities, such as changing local state, i.e. editing input fields.
+We decided to test some primary functionalities, such as changing local state, i.e. editing input fields.
 Apart from that, there are a few tests, where we expect data, which is delivered to a components to be presented as such.
 There are also two tests, which focus on security of the routing - expecting to serve a private route when a user is logged in and vice versa.
 One final test is based on presenting components, i.e. checking whether they are being rendered properly by React.js